bobstrickland/bobstrickland.github.io/index.md

 author_profile: true
 ---

 I began learning to program at age 11 on an Apple ][+ back in 1982.
 I used to ride my bicycle twice a week halfway across the tiny town we lived in to visit the library, which had a computer available to the public.
-I would often stay there from opening until the librarian would kick shoo me out 30 minutes before closing time.
+I would often stay there from opening until the librarian would shoo me out 30 minutes before closing time.

 At 19 I enlisted in the Marine Corps, learned COBOL, and did mainframe programming for the next few years.
 - Spent my first year in Okinawa, Japan building software with dBase III+ and FoxPro